projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

   This is for the network virtualization.

 * *-s 5,fbuf,tcp=0.0.0.0:5900,w=800,h=600*:
-  This will open a port 5900 on Service VM which can be connected to via vncviewer.
+  This opens a port 5900 on the Service VM which can be connected to via vncviewer.

 * *-s 6,virtio-input,/dev/input/event4*:
   This is to passthrough the mouse/keyboard to Windows via virtio.
-  Please change ``event4`` accordingly.
-You can use the following command to check the event node on your Service VM::
+  Change ``event4`` accordingly.
+Use the following command to check the event node on your Service VM::

    <To get the input event of mouse>
    # cat /proc/bus/input/devices | grep mouse

 * *-s 7,ahci,cd:/root/img/Windows10.iso*:
   This is the IOS image used to install Windows 10.
 It appears as a cdrom device.
 Make sure that the slot ID 7 points to your win10 ISO path.

 * *-s 8,ahci,cd:/root/img/winvirtio.iso*:
   This is cdrom device to install the virtio Windows driver.
 Make sure it points to your VirtIO ISO path.

 * *-s 9,passthru,0/14/0*:
   This is to passthrough USB controller to Windows.
-  You may need to change 0/14/0 to match bdf of the USB controller of your platform.
+  You may need to change 0/14/0 to match the bdf of the USB controller on your platform.

 * *--ovmf /usr/share/acrn/bios/OVMF.fd*:
-  Make sure it points to your OVMF binary path
+  Make sure it points to your OVMF binary path.

 Secure boot enabling
 ********************
-You may refer to the steps in :ref:`How-to-enable-secure-boot-for-windows` for secure boot enabling.
+Refer to the steps in :ref:`How-to-enable-secure-boot-for-windows` for secure boot enabling.

 Activate Windows 10
 ********************
-If you are using a trial version of Windows 10, you may find that some apps and features do not work or that Windows 10 get automatically shut down by the Windows licensing monitoring service.
+If you are using a trial version of Windows 10, you may find that some apps and features do not work or that Windows 10 automatically gets shut down by the Windows licensing monitoring service.
 To avoid these issues, obtain a licensed version of Windows.

 For Windows 10 activation steps, refer to "`Activate Windows 10 <https://support.microsoft.com/en-us/help/12440/windows-10-activate>`__"